dgraph-io/dgraph/wiki/content/deploy/index.md

 ### HA Cluster Setup

-In a high-availability setup, we need to run 3 or 5 replicas for Zero, and similarly, 3 or 5 replicas for the server.
+In a high-availability setup, we need to run 3 or 5 replicas for Zero, and similarly, 3 or 5 replicas for Alpha.
 {{% notice "note" %}}
 If number of replicas is 2K + 1, up to **K servers** can be down without any impact on reads or writes.